ridayamin-07/raahiai/README.md

 **REAL USER TESTING**

-Tested with 6 real users; 5 reported it was genuinely useful, citing the 'roadmap mode' as most valuable.
+Conducted live user testing, 5 of 6 users found Raahi useful, citing the 'roadmap mode' as most valuable.

+One of the user sad:

+> And to be honest, it is a great initiative.
+I really liked it.
+It gave me a lot of clarity about which fields I can pursue in tech field.
+>

 **KEY LEARNINGS**